uestclbh/uestclbh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there, my name is Bingheng Li.
-Currently, I am a first-year Ph.D. student from Michigan State University, working with Prof. Jiliang Tang.
-Before studying at Brown, I received my B. Eng. degree with honors in Computer Science at the University of Electronic Science and Technology of China (UESTC).
+Currently, I am a first-year Ph.D. student from Michigan State University (MSU), working with Prof. Jiliang Tang.
+Before studying at MSU, I received my B. Eng. degree with honors in Computer Science at the University of Electronic Science and Technology of China (UESTC).
 My undergraduate research advisor is Prof. Zhao Kang.
 Previously, I have enriched my research experience as an intern at  Shenzhen Research Institute of Big Data and Baidu.

+I’m always open to collaboration.
+If you want to work with me, please contact me without hesitation!

 # 📝 Selected Publications